wso2/docker-apim/dockerfiles/ubuntu/apim/README.md

 ## How to build an image and run
-##### 1. Checkout this repository into your local machine using the following git command.
+##### 1. Checkout this repository into your local machine using the following Git command.
 ```
 git clone https://github.com/wso2/docker-apim.git
 ```